Spiralized summer squash noodles with basil lime dressing make for a light and refreshing warm-weather meal.

 Unlike their winter counterparts, summer squash can all be eaten raw (which makes them ideal for when you don’t feel like cooking), and have a mild, almost sweet flavor that pairs well with so many things.
-You can use any combination you’d like here, just make sure they are long and slender, not squat like patty pan squash in order to make long noodles with.

-How do you make summer squash noodles?
+How to make a summer squash salad:

 The one tool I’d recommend having on hand for a dish like this is a good spiralizer or julienne peeler since it makes such quick work of getting those thin noodle-like strands.
-Aside from that, it’s pretty simple.
-First get your hands on some tender summer squash and fresh basil, along with a couple limes.

-After you’ve made your “noodles”, you salt them and let them rest a while.
+- After you’ve made your “noodles”, you salt them and let them rest a while.
 I urge you to not skip this step, as it’s worth the few extra minutes of time invested.
 The salt draws out the moisture, tenderizing the noodles and ensuring that the dressing doesn’t get watered down.

-Speaking of dressing, this one is bold with the zip of lime, the freshness of basil and a hint of sweetness from honey.
+- Speaking of dressing, this one is bold with the zip of lime, the freshness of basil and a hint of sweetness from honey.
 It’s vibrant, sweet-tart flavor brightness up the mild-mannered summer squash.
-Finally, chewy dried mulberries and crunchy sprouted sunflower and pumpkin seeds are sprinkled on top for a nice contrast of textures.

 Ingredients